boschsensortec/COINES_SDK/coines-api/pc/python/README.md

 # `coinespy` library

-With the `coinespy` library, users can access Bosch Sensortec's MEMS sensors on the Application Board 2.0 and Application Board 3.X through a Python interface.
+With the `coinespy` library, users can access Bosch Sensortec's MEMS sensors on the Application Board 3.X through a Python interface.
 It offers a flexible solution for developing a host-independent sensor wrapper interface with a robust error-handling mechanism.
 The core functionalities remain the same as using coinesAPI on the C level.

 This **coinespy** folder contains the Python wrapper on top of the COINES C library.
 * Dependencies libraries / software